wwd9135/wwd9135/README.md

+# Hi I'm Will!
 I’m a Networks & Cyber Security student currently on an industrial placement as a Security Infrastructure Engineer at the Met Office.

 I spend my days managing security for an enterprise estate of 4,500+ devices, bridging the gap between infrastructure and security teams.
 This GitHub is a collection of the tools I’m building to solve the problems I encounter—from automating triage to understanding the low-level mechanics of encryption.

-🛠 Currently Building
+## Currently Building
-WFTAF (Windows Forensic Triage & Analysis Framework): A modular DFIR tool using a PowerShell/Python pipeline to automate live system acquisition and heuristic analysis.
+- WFTAF (Windows Forensic Triage & Analysis Framework): A modular DFIR tool using a PowerShell/Python pipeline to automate live system acquisition and heuristic analysis.

-Log Parsing & Normalization: Building robust utilities to transform messy Windows XML logs into structured telemetry for incident response.
+- Log Parsing & Normalization: Building robust utilities to transform messy Windows XML logs into structured telemetry for incident response.

-Home Lab: Emulating enterprise network topologies to test lateral movement and detection engineering.
+- Home Lab: Emulating enterprise network topologies to test lateral movement and detection engineering.

-Getty Images
-🎯 Focus & Direction
+## Focus & Direction
 My goal is to move past "running tools" and focus on building them.
 I want to understand exactly how an attack works at the byte level so I can build better defenses.

-Python: My primary tool for automation.
+- Python: My primary tool for automation.
 I focus on building modular, readable code for log parsing, security dashboards, and forensic tools.

-PowerShell: Essential for enterprise-scale management.
+- PowerShell: Essential for enterprise-scale management.
 I use it for everything from live forensic acquisition to automating patch compliance.

-C & Systems Thinking: I’m learning C to understand memory management and exploit primitives.
+- C & Systems Thinking: I’m learning C to understand memory management and exploit primitives.
 It’s a deliberate investment to understand why vulnerabilities happen, not just how to patch them.

-Networking: Rebuilding my knowledge from first principles (Endpoints → LAN → WAN).
+- Networking: Rebuilding my knowledge from first principles (Endpoints → LAN → WAN).
 I prefer hands-on validation in a lab over just memorizing theory.

-📈 Impact so far
+## Impact so far
-Managed security remediation for a 4,500+ device estate.
+- Managed security remediation for a 4,500+ device estate.

-Built a patch compliance dashboard that automated reporting for the entire enterprise.
+- Built a patch compliance dashboard that automated reporting for the entire enterprise.

-Audited and secured 600+ high-risk accounts following a collaborative pen-test.
+- Audited and secured 600+ high-risk accounts following a collaborative pen-test.

-I’m not interested in collecting buzzwords.
-I’m building the resourcefulness and fundamental knowledge required to solve complex problems in Incident Response and Security Engineering.
 ---
 ## 🧭 Repository Navigation